ztomasze/5parsecs/Rules/Main Rules/AI/AI Rules.md

 Exposure is a metric used by some AI types.

-**Exposure** is a measure of how many opponents can currently shoot you and with what degree of cover.
-It is inspired by the basic shooting modifiers, but it ignores combat skill and specific weapon load-out, range, and damage.
-(Look only at figures on the table, not at character sheets or monster stat blocks.)

-Therefore, in a given hex, your exposure is:
+**Exposure** is a measure of how many opponents can currently shoot you.
+In a given hex, your exposure is:

-- +2 for each opponent that has LoS to you (regardless of range)
+- +2 for each opponent that has LoS to you and can hit you
 - -1 if you have cover from that opponent
 - +1 if the opponent is within 6" (due to increased danger of both pistols and brawling)